 - This means they have the right to inspect your production facilities and processes including your quality management systems (QMS), source suppliers and distribution processes and vendors

-If your product causes harm, you could face criminal charges and prison sentences (examples of criminal cases relating to FDA regulated products are listed below):
+If your product causes harm, you could face criminal charges and prison sentences.

-- prison for CEO of a company producing misbranded pharmaceuticals/drugs
+- Prison for the CEO of a company producing misbranded pharmaceuticals/drugs

 - FDA prosecution related to illegal silicone injections (illegal cosmetic injections)